An optimist wakes up knowing things are broken.

 Believing there’s no such thing as eventual growth.

 Selling to cut his losses.

 Those are the three types of risk mindsets in the world:

 - Those who know things break.
 They know better results come with learning and improving.

 - Those who think things never go wrong and are broken when they do.

 - Those whose experience of failure have led to their complete loss of faith in eventual growth.

 And is it bringing you better results?

-If you’d like us to review your current portfolio, get in touch.
+If you’d like us to review your current portfolio of £250,000 or more, get in touch.
 We’ll assess whether it’s working for you.